mgysel/secure-multiparty-computation_compiler/README.md

 ## Description

-In this project, we developed a SMC framework, which allows users to compute a shared expression using different operations (addition, subtraction, and multiplication), scalar values, and the participants secrets, without having to send them to a third party to do the computation.
+In this project, we developed a SMC framework, which allows users to compute a shared expression using different operations (addition, subtraction, and multiplication), scalar values, and the participants' secrets, without having to send them to a third party to do the computation.
+An in-depth discussion including the threat model, implementation details, and performance evaluation can be found in `SMCompiler_report.pdf`.

 ## Implementation